 Go on a Street Food Hawl

 Remember, we just boldly overturned the theory that Yangon has no street food.
 It does!
 And its pretty good and mind-blowingly cheap.
 Visit Old Yay Tar Shay street before heading to Shwedagon Pagoda (close to Shwedagon Pagoda East Gate) and indulge in Samosa Salad, Savoury Chickpea crepes, Mohinga or just a simple fruit juice.
+Those are just a few of the great Yangon street foods that you can stumble upon!

 Another place to enjoy a huge BBQ cooked right in front of you or deep fried sweet and savory pastries is Sule Night Market.
 Also, the location is pretty convenient as the market is right next to Sule Pagoda at the very city center.